shreyasgowda63/NS_3/src/internet-apps/doc/internet-apps.rst

 Future Work
 ===========
 * The Rapid Commit option may be implemented to allow a Solicit / Reply message exchange between the client and server.
+* Addition of DHCPv6 relays to allow the client and server to be in different subnets.
 * Implementation of stateless DHCPv6 to allow the client to request only configuration information from the server.

 References